amini-allight/steam-static-shortcuts/readme.md

 - `STEAM_USER_ID`: This environment variable is mandatory.
 This is (one of the phrasings of) your Steam user ID.
 You can use [Steam ID Finder](https://www.steamidfinder.com/) to find out yours, where it's the long number inside the square brackets in the `steamID3` field.
 Alternatively you can also find this by going into your Steam directory and going to the `userdata` directory.
 There will be a directory inside named after your steam ID (possibly multiple if you have multiple logins).
 - `STEAM_INSTALL_PATH`: This environment variable is optional.
 If set this will be interpreted as the path to the root of the Steam installation directory.
 If omitted it will default to `~/.local/share/Steam`.

-Then close Steam and you invoke the application like so, passing in the path to your configuration directory as the first and only argument:
+Then close Steam and invoke the application like so, passing in the path to your configuration directory as the first and only argument:

 ```sh
 export STEAM_USER_ID=1234567890